-I finished the roll around the square in Lebanon.
+While I was running errands in Lebanon, I finished the roll around the square.
 As I wound the film, it started to bind up a little, becoming hard to turn.
 What I didn’t know is that the film wasn’t winding evenly onto the takeup spool.
 After I removed the film from the camera, light leaked a little onto several frames, the ones that peeked past the spool’s end.
 The effect was worst on this, the last image on the roll.

 Unfortunately, I didn’t notice this wonky winding until a couple days later.
 There wasn’t much to do at that point but send the film right in for processing.
 Fortunately, only the one above was significantly affected.
 I could have cropped it out of the other photos had I wanted to.

 This shot of the courthouse down an alley was the last shot not affected by this leaking light.
 Notice what you’re not seeing here: the vignetting and corner softness common to box cameras.
 There’s good sharpness from corner to corner.
 Really, if I told you I took these with one of my real TLRs, like my Yashica-D, would you have been any the wiser?

 I had a roll of Kodak Ektar 100 in 120 sitting here doing nothing so I cut the edges off its spool ends and loaded it into the Forty.
 It worked; the film wound with no trouble.
 Here’s the federal courthouse in Indianapolis.

 With its exposure latitude, Ektar has never failed me in any old box camera.
 It helps a lot that this particular box lets you set exposure.
 On this Downtown Indianapolis photowalk I first used the light meter on my phone, but it kept giving me readings consistent with Sunny 16 so I quit metering and just used that age-old rule to guess exposure myself.